-There are many free horse books online that you can download for reading on your Kobo, Kindle or other e-reader.
+There are many free horse books online that you can download for reading on your Kobo, Kindle or other e-readers.
 Many are antiquated and need to be taken with a grain of salt.
 How we think about horses, and what we know about their care and health has changed.
 But in many of these books, you'll find sound wisdom and the roots of many of our care and training methods.
 In some cases, you may learn how not to do things.
 You'll also find a sprinkling of horse fiction and memoirs that are just fun to read and provide an interesting glimpse into the days when horses played a much larger part in our lives.

 01 of 05